How do I count my training hours if my agency uses Advantage?

 You do not need the PowerPoint password.
 Instead, you will access the PowerPoint presentation in “Read Only” mode.

-How long is the training that I conduct in my facility?
+How long is the Pro-ACT in-service training that I conduct in my facility?

 The in-service instruction delivered inside an agency is 14 hours for Pro-ACT certification plus an additional 4 hours for Restraint Certification.